mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Common.Extensions.md

 Gets or sets the configuration section name for OpenSearch options.
 #### OllamaApiClientOptionSection
 Gets or sets the configuration section name for Ollama Api Client options.
+#### GroqCloudApiClientOptionSection
+Gets or sets the configuration section name for GroqCloud Api Client options.
 #### ApacheTikaClientOptionSection
 gets or sets the configuration section name of Apache Tika Client options.